-- Lack of invasive species: Although the site has not specifically been evaluated from an invasive species perspective, multiple site visits did not document extensive coverage of invasive species listed as high-priority by CalIPC (Invasive Plant Council) within the Bishop pine forest, although there are likely non-native species present in varying coverages depending on proximity to roads and modified areas.
+1) Lack of invasive species: Although the site has not specifically been evaluated from an invasive species perspective, multiple site visits did not document extensive coverage of invasive species listed as high-priority by CallPC (Invasive Plant Council) within the Bishop pine forest, although there are likely non-native species present in

+- varying coverages depending on proximity to roads and modified areas.
 The Bishop pine forest is likely to be of moderate to high priority based on this criterion. - 2) No evidence of human caused disturbance such as roads or excessive livestock grazing, or high-grade logging: There are roads on the perimeter of the property, evidence of historic logging and site access, and an almost barren helicopter pad to the west of the Bishop pine forest.
-The Bishop pine forest is determined to be of moderate priority based on this criterion. - 3) Evidence of reproduction present (sprouts, seedlings, adult individuals of reproductive age), and no significant insect or disease damage, etc: Evidence of reproduction within the Bishop pine forest was not specifically evaluated, yet the area is a relatively evenage stand and sprouts and seedlings were not noted.
+The Bishop pine forest is determined to be of moderate priority based on this criterion. - 3) Evidence of reproduction present (sprouts, seedlings, adult individuals of reproductive age), and no significant insect or disease damage, etc.: Evidence of reproduction within the Bishop pine forest was not specifically evaluated, yet the area is a relatively even- age stand and sprouts and seedlings were not noted.
 The area does not appear to have insect or disease damage.
 The Bishop pine forest is determined to be of moderate priority based on this criterion.

-The Bishop pine forest (State Rank S3) on the property is therefore potentially moderate to high priority per the above CDFW criteria.
+The Bishop pine forest alliance on the property is therefore potentially moderate to high priority per the above CDFW criteria.
 The CEQA Checklist and CEQA Guidelines Section 15065, however, do not restrict impact analysis to "high priority" or "vulnerable" natural communities.
 The CEQA Guidelines Section 15382 sets forth the following definition for significant effect, and as further addressed in the project significance thresholds developed by the lead agency and described in the EIR's Significance Criteria section: "Significant effect on the environment" means a substantial, or potentially substantial, adverse change in any of the physical conditions within the area affected by the project, including ... flora, fauna..", etc. The CEQA Guidelines Section 15064(b) indicates that a strict definition of significant effect is not always possible because the significance of an activity may vary with the setting.
 According to Public Resources Code Section 21083 and CEQA Guidelines Section 15065 a project is considered to have a significant effect on the environment if: "The project has the potential to substantially degrade the quality of the environment, substantially reduce the habitat of fish or wildlife population, cause a fish or wildlife species to drop below self-sustaining levels, threaten to eliminate a plant or animal community, or significantly reduce the number or restrict the range of an endangered, rare, or threatened species."
-With this regional context in mind, the impacts to Bishop pine forest are evaluated under project-specific significance thresholds provided in EIR Section 3.4.3.
+With this regional context in mind, the impacts to Bishop pine forest alliance are evaluated under project-specific significance thresholds provided in EIR Section 3.4.3.
 As provided in EIR Table 3.4-8 at the beginning of the Impact BIO-2 discussion, it is estimated that in relation to regional extent and quantity of Bishop pine mapped as occurring in Mendocino County (CDF 2005), the project impacts of 4.0 acres constitute approximately 0.03% of areas regionally mapped as Bishop pine forest.
-Per the thresholds (loss of more than 1 acre of high quality habitat and loss of more than 1% of regional high quality habitat), the loss of less than 1% of regional potentially sensitive Bishop pine habitat is determined to be less than significant.
+However, as noted in the Revised Draft EIR, as a result of the uncertainty as to Bishop Pine's true CNDDB vegetation alliance rank and current extent of its regional distribution, the project's potential to remove 4.0 acres of Bishop pine forest alliance is conservatively considered to be a significant impact requiring mitigation.

-Mitigation Measure BIO-2: Mitigate Impacts to Sensitive Listed Habitats with State Rank S2 Status (Cypress forest - tall and Cypress forest - intermediate).
+Mitigation Measure BIO-2a: Mitigate Impacts to Cypress forest - tall and Cypress forest - intermediate.